Walk, Run or Ride-A-Bike with ADEC

 Sign up today.
 Your registration fee includes a white (well, it won’t be white for long) T-shirt, a packet of color powder, and food at the finish line — because you earned it.

-Last year we introduced a Color Our World 5K to the Ride-A-Bike line-up, but we made a discovery: The runners who signed up for the chip-timing were not necessarily interested in being blasted with color powder.
+In 2018 we introduced a Color Our World 5K to the Ride-A-Bike line-up, but we made a discovery: The runners who signed up for the timing were not necessarily interested in being blasted with color powder.

 This year, the 5K will include color-safe zone for runners (although those that want to start in a cloud of color can do so).

-The route is also new in 2019 — no more mud or mosquitos.
-The new 3.1-mile course winds through the Middlebury Community Schools campus and uses the new Ridge Run Trail.
+The 3.1-mile course winds through the Middlebury Community Schools campus and uses the new Ridge Run Trail.
 Runners will turn around after crossing the beautiful Essenhaus covered bridge.

 Sign up today.
-Your registration fee includes chip-timing and food at the finish line — because you earned it.
-Runners can add a high quality performance T-shirt for $15 at check-out.
+Your registration fee includes a Ride-A-Bike Event T-shirt and food at the finish line — because you earned it.

 There’s a reason why ADEC’s Ride-A-Bike is the longest-running bike ride in Elkhart County: It’s because it’s always a fun time for the whole family — and it benefits a great cause.

-Riders with a little more endurance who take on the new 20-, 45- or 63-mile routes will enjoy the scenic Pumpkinvine Nature Trail through Elkhart and LaGrange counties.
+Riders with a little more endurance who take on the 20- mile route will enjoy the scenic Pumpkinvine Nature Trail through Elkhart County.
 A new SAG stop at Abshire Park will feature free massages back by popular demand.